Qoraiche/laravel-mail-editor/docs/docs/intro.md

 ```

 :::note Registering the Service Provider
 MailEclipse will automatically register itself with the Laravel service container.
-To do so manually see [Service Provider](#service-provider) Details.
+To do so manually: see [Service Provider](#service-provider) Details.
 :::

 ## Additional Installation Details